Art Writing Prize

 • or have exhibited their work in no more than 5 solo exhibitions (this does not include personal blogs or websites).

-• The deadline for applications will be in 6th of September 2024.
+• The deadline for applications is midnight on the 6th September 2024.

 Submissions may combine images and words, but texts must be written in English and should not exceed 12,000 words (submissions of a much shorter length are encouraged).